sudarshandhokale/feeds/README.md

 RSS Reader

-This simple RSS reader application used to:
+This is simple RSS reader application used to:

 	1. Add/Remove/Edit Feed URLS.
 	2. List all feeds.
 	3. Fetch latest posts from all feeds and diplay them in the most recent order.

 ## Prerequisites

 	1. Ruby- 2.3.0
 	2. Rails- 5.0.0
 	3. Redis-server (sudo apt-get install redis-server)

 ## Installation